saif-ellafi/foundryvtt-minimal-ui/README.md

 This allows making up space intelligently for you to save space during actual game without having to manually hide unwanted elements.

-### Organized Minimize (Default: ON)
+### Organized Minimize (Moved to its own module!
+Search for: Minimal Window Controls)
-(For Foundry 0.8.x This feature will become its own module) Intelligently positions minimized windows in a dedicated horizontal area, and allows displaying a taskbar for it.
-This helps to find minimized windows quickly.
-Further, options allow for maximizing windows, or pinning windows, so they're never closed and lost!
+Since Foundry VTT 0.8.x, Organized Minimize features (Minimize, Maximize and Pin windows) are going to be on their own module __Minimal Window Controls__

 ## Foundry Logo
 * Custom logo image can be provided